YouTube video

 Perfect for someone of any age or activity level, restorative yoga is exactly what the name might suggest.
 It is intended to relax and restore the body.
 In a restorative class, you will be performing passive poses and relaxing into them.

 For someone who also wants to begin a meditation practice, I would recommend trying a restorative class first.
 This will help you to release tension in your body and clear your mind in preparation.
-Before going bed is also a great time to do some restorative poses.
+Before going to bed is also a great time to do some restorative poses.

 Best Beginners Yoga Poses